 Native Hope Speaks to Students at Augustana University

 November 15 - In the evening, Native Hope staff presented facts on Native American history to a classroom at Augustana University in Sioux Falls, South Dakota.
-Presenters included Trisha Burke, Kyal Middletent, and Kansas Middletent.
+Presenters included Trisha, Kyal, and Kansas.
 The group presented the Untold Story of Native America in three parts and from three perspectives.
 Kansas reminded the students how easily culture biases can be formed; Trisha explained her educational journey—myth vs. fact; Kyal reviewed the broken treaties and the effect on the people, past and present.

-Native Hope media was also present, including members; Mark Lewis, Orlando Skidmore, and Erik Hickey.
+Native Hope media was also present, including members; Mark Lewis and Orlando Skidmore.
 Native Hope media documented this presentation and are soon to have it available on the Native Hope website.
 “My students told me that we need more presentation like this one to raise awareness [about marginalized populations],” remarked Blackburn.
 The event was an excellent showcase of what Native Hope has to offer.

 Native Hope Co-Hosts a Lakota Language Weekend